longphu25/hey-earn/docs/telegram-bot.md

    - `TELEGRAM_BOT_TOKEN` - Your bot token from BotFather
    - `TELEGRAM_SECRET_TOKEN` - A random secret token for webhook security
    - `TELEGRAM_WEBHOOK_URL` - The URL for your bot webhook (e.g., `https://yourdomain.com/api/telegram/webhook`)
+   - `API_SECRET_KEY` - A secret key to secure the notification API endpoint
+   - `DATABASE_URL` - Connection string for the Superteam Earn database (if applicable)

 2. Deploy your application.
 The bot will automatically set up webhook mode in production.

+3. Set up a scheduled job to trigger notifications 12 hours after listings are published:
+   - For Vercel, add a cron job in your `vercel.json`:
+     ```json
+     {
+       "crons": [
+         {
+           "path": "/api/telegram/notify",
+           "schedule": "0 */1 * * *"
+         }
+       ]
+     }
+     ```
+   - This will check for new listings every hour and send notifications for those published 12 hours ago.
+   - The endpoint is secured with the `API_SECRET_KEY` header.

 ## Architecture